Create a Gmail signature

-A signature is a bit of text (such as your contact information or a favorite quote) that’s automatically inserted at the bottom of every message you send.
-Here's a sample signature:
+An email signature is text, like your contact information or a favorite quote, that’s automatically added at the end of Gmail messages as a footer.

 - Open Gmail.